paularmstrong/build-tracker/docs/docs/guides/contributing.md

 To run the development environment, some shortcuts are provided in the `package.json` scripts:

 - `yarn dev` Run the server and application in a hot-reloadable environment using pre-seeded builds on the filesystem
+- `yarn dev:large` This is the same as `yarn:dev`, but with a larger dataset.
+More builds and many more artifacts in each.
 - `yarn dev:maria` Run the server using a local MariaDB instance
 - `yarn dev:postgres` Run the server using a local Postgres instance